 Offer Foods for the Departed

 Another staple activity during the event is offering of foods for those who have died.
-As mentioned earlier, offering of food to the departed is an advice given by the higher ups believing that ghosts can be entertained and calmed down when they are offered foods during the event.
+As mentioned earlier, the offering of food to the departed is an advice given by the higher-ups believing that ghosts can be entertained and calmed down when they are offered foods during the event.
 That is during the event, you can see some small plates with food left along the roadside.
 There are offerings to ghosts who may have passed.